 Your Quick List Of Common Prohibited Transactions

-You’ve probably read or heard a lot f about prohibited transactions.
-Let’s just say you don’t want to get caught being involved in one!
+If you own an IRA account, you’ve probably read or heard a lot about prohibited transactions.
+If you haven’t, that’s okay too.
+Let’s just say you don’t want to get caught being involved in one.
+This is vital information for anyone who invests with a Self-Directed IRA to understand.

 The types of transactions that could fall under the prohibited transaction rules can be grouped in three different categories: Direct, Conflict of Interest, and Self-Dealing.